bunoza/calendarco-public/README.md

 **2. Acceptance of Terms**

-By downloading, installing, or using the App, you confirm that you accept these Terms and agree to comply with them.
+By downloading, installing, or using the App, you confirm that you accept these Terms and Privacy Policy and agree to comply with them.
 These Terms apply to all users of the App.

 **3. Subscription and Billing**